damellis/ESP/README.md

 ## Pre-requisites

 At the moment, this project runs only on OS X. You'll need Xcode and git (to clone this repository and its submodules).
-You'll also need [cmake](https://cmake.org) to build the GRT (see dependencies below).

 ## Installation